-Professional development points & continuing education credits are being sought from Physical Activity Australia and Fitness Australia.
-To find out dates and locations and to register your interest to attend, click here.
+Professional development points & continuing education credits are available from Physical Activity Australia and Fitness Australia.
+To find out dates and locations and to register, click here.

 To understand the characteristics and features of organisations and the workforce that are enablers and barriers to older people engaging in physical activity, an evidence synthesis was conducted.
 It is providing the basis for the development of an evidence-based best practice framework for community-based organisations to guide the engagement of older people in group-based physical activity.
 Assoc Prof Ben Smith, Project Advisor representing Monash University on the VAAP Coordination Team, has led this initiative.

 In order to further refine the draft framework, a structured validation process was undertaken with organisations and group leaders in Victoria.

 The development of a VAAP self-assessment tool and resources (SaTR) follows on from the formulation of the evidence-based best practice framework for engaging older people in physical activity.